precice/precice/docs/CONTRIBUTING.md

 * Submit a pull request to the repository in the preCICE organization.
   See [Collaboration workflow with pull requests and issues][workflow] and [Creating a pull request][pullrequest]
 * If applicable, add an entry for our `CHANGELOG.md` as a file `docs/changelog/123.md`, where `123` your Pull Request number.
-  If you have [GitHub CLI](https://cli.github.com/) installed, you can use the script `createChangelog` in `tools/releasing` to create the file for you.
+  If you have [GitHub CLI](https://cli.github.com/) installed, you can use the script `create-changelog` in `tools/releasing` to create the file for you.
   The content of the file is a markdown list of the entries using `*` as marker.
 Write 1 entry per line to simplify the merging process.
 Each entry should start with a verb in the past tense such as `Added`, `Fixed`, `Updated`, `Simplified`, `Improved`.
 This simplifies sorting the changelog and finding interesting content in it.

 ## Taking code from other projects